Best PC racing wheels in 2024: my favorite direct drive and budget steering wheels for sim racing

 I've burned rubber with all the best PC racing wheels to see which one earns first place on the podium.
 All the wheels included in this guide have been put through their paces in a range of racing games, and from that time in-game I've decided on the best to buy across a wide range of budgets—from mighty direct drive bases to affordable wheel and pedal combos.

 The absolute best PC racing wheel is the Logitech G Pro Racing Wheel.
-It's got a gigantic 11 Nm of direct drive torque for plenty of detailed steering feedback without clipping, an easy to use interface, well placed buttons and a fantastic pedal set, although you do have to buy them separately.
+It's got a gigantic 11 Nm of direct drive torque for plenty of detailed steering feedback without clipping, an easy-to-use interface, well-placed buttons and a fantastic pedal set, although you do have to buy them separately.
 The best budget racing wheel is the Thrustmaster T128, a hybrid drive wheel with superb paddle shifters and a good amount of responsive grunt, along with plenty of wheel-mounted buttons for all your in-game controls.

 A racing wheel is one of the best PC gaming buys, and I've tried out tons of wheels to get a handle on which ones that are worth your hard-earned cash.
-You don't have to spend a lot to tear up tarmac, but you can always amp up your setup with a wheel and pedal stand, like the Playseat Trophy.
+You don't have to spend a lot to tear up the tarmac, but you can always amp up your setup with a wheel and pedal stand, like the Playseat Trophy.

 Curated by...